AI for HR

 Where it gets stuck

-Urgency means some candidates never hear back.
+Urgency means some candidates never hear back at all.

 What cannot go wrong